Vinesma/.dotfiles/README.md

 ## Programs:
 A (probably incomplete) list of applications I use, for quick reference in case I do a clean install.

+Applications marked with a * can be installed consecutively via the script 'installAllApt.sh'

 ### Video

-- mpv
+- mpv*

 ### Music

-- Clementine
+- Clementine*
-- Spotify
+- Spotify*

 ### Web

-- Firefox
+- Firefox*

 ### Dev